crash0verride11/DarkLight-qBittorent-WebUI/README.md

 **Icons:** I've compiled UI icons that I've re-colored for dark mode into an "_IC.ai" for quick recoloring to those who have a compatible editor.

-**Colors/Design:** I'll probably fork this eventually with custom icons throughout and a redsigned style.
+**Colors/Design:** I may branch this eventually with custom icons throughout and a redsigned style.
 Recently did another icon re-color, but will likely slowly iterate away from the origninal qBittorrent icons over time.
-I'll be leaving "Wide Compatibility (Div)" icons as the closest version to the original UI.
+I'll be leaving "Wide Compatibility (Div)" and "Legacy" branch icons as the closest version to the original UI.

 **Scrollbars:** Use CSS styling, which has only really been supported in the last few years.
 Compatibility may vary, but works in current versions of Safari, Chrome, and Firefox.
 I doubt I'll ever implement a javascript method.

 **Near future:** I won't be making many changes, just stream-lining the SASS with some more mixins.

 **Long term:** I may attempt mobile layouts, but those could never make it here.
 For the short term I've made the login page more mobile device friendly (not tiny).